 Last November, DOT modified its regulations around drug testing to respond to the growing threat of opioid addiction amongst transportation employees.
 Now, transportation workers must be tested for additional substances such as hydrocodone, hydromorphone, oxycodone, and oxymorphone.
 The guidance specifically spells out OxyContin, Percodan, Percocet, Vicodin, Lortab, Norco, Dilaudid, and Exalgo, as needing testing.

 But detection of prescription drug misuse is only one part of the equation for employers.
-Treatment is another.
+Disabusing the medication assisted treatment stigma is another to ensure our workforce receives the proper care.

 The construction industry is disproportionately affected by the opioid epidemic.
 As reported by Bloomberg BNA, the rate of deaths from overdoses for construction workers is seven times that of the general population.
 According to reports from insurer CNA Financial Corp, the construction industry consistently spends 5 to 10% more on opioid prescriptions than any other industry, with manufacturing also higher than most other industries.